sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/setLocale.md

 ## Arguments

-### `locale: string`
+### `locale: string | null`

-The locale should be specified as a language code and optional country code.
-This is the same format used by [navigator.language](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/language)
+The locale should be specified as a language code and an optional country code.
+This is the same format that is used by [navigator.language](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/language)

 ### Examples